OWASP/CheatSheetSeries/cheatsheets/Bean_Validation_Cheat_Sheet.md

 private String articleTitle;
 ```

-Spring MVC will then look up a message with id *article.title.error* in a defined MessageSource.
+Spring MVC will then look up a message with ID *article.title.error* in a defined MessageSource.
 More on this [documentation](https://www.silverbaytech.com/2013/04/16/custom-messages-in-spring-validation/).